Abstract Submission Deadline: To be announced

-Graduate students wishing to be considered for supplemental travel funding must submit a 1500-word draft by June 30, 2020
+Graduate students wishing to be considered for supplemental travel funding must submit a 1500-word draft.

 The John Dos Passos Society invites papers for its Fourth Biennial Conference, to be held at the Instituto Cervantes in New York City.
 The setting and venue are eminently appropriate, combining as they do two of the most important places in Dos Passos’s personal and artistic life: Spain and New York City.

 Dos Passos first became fascinated by Spain during his time as a student in Madrid in 1916, immersing himself in the culture and traveling widely.
 Those early impressions of the country were reflected in the Cervantes homage Rosinante to the Road Again (1922), the poetry collection A Pushcart at The Curb (1922), as well as his letters, diaries, and artwork from the period.
 His understanding of Spanish history, literature, art, and politics turned him into an exceptional witness of the events that led up to the Spanish Civil War (1936-1939), as reflected in his non-fictional writings on 1930s Spain collected in Journeys Between Wars (1938).
 In the spring of 1937, he collaborated with Ernest Hemingway and Joris Ivens in the filming of the documentary The Spanish Earth.
 With his essay “Farewell to Europe” (1937) and his novel Adventures of a Young Man (1939), Dos Passos expressed his political disillusionment after the execution of his Spanish friend and translator José Robles during the war.
 He would later revisit Spain in his informal memoir The Best Times (1966) and the posthumous Century’s Ebb: The Thirteenth Chronicle (1975).